You are now viewing content for

 Later movie-goers opted for the old trend of heading back into the city for a night out.
-This created another turnaround in the company's focus and the advent of multi-screen complexes.
-Grand Theaters was again a leader with the construction of the Cinema City opposite the Perth Town Hall.
+This created another turnaround in the Company's focus and the advent of multi-screen complexes.
+Grand Theaters was again a leader with the construction of Cinema City opposite the Perth Town Hall.

-Then in early 90's when movies made a big return to the suburbs, the company developed the first of a chain of high-tech multi screen complexes with the first opening at Warwick in 1994.
+Then in the early 90's when movies made a big return to the suburbs, the company developed the first of a chain of high-tech multi screen complexes with the first opening at Warwick in 1993.
 A complex in Bunbury followed before Currambine opened in 1999.

 Expansion followed in April 2004 when the company took over the Joondalup and Whitford City multi screen theatres from Greater Union and in 2005 the company opened its sixth complex in Armadale.